LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 _Boilerplate_ is repetitive code that users need to include without thought, because it does not actually communicate intent.
 It’s the **software version of red tape**: hoops you need to jump through to accomplish your goal, that serve no obvious purpose in furthering said goal except for the fact that they are required.

-It may seem small, but this is only because the overall code is small.
+In this case, the amount of boilerplate may seem small, but when viewed as a percentage of the total amount of code, the difference is staggering.
-The actual difference in signal-to-noise ratio is staggering ^[The exact numbers (81% vs 20% here) vary based on specifics such as variable names, but when the difference is meaningful, it is so large it transcends such details.].
+The exact ratio (81% vs 20% here) varies based on specifics such as variable names, but when the difference is meaningful, it transcends these types of low-level details.

 <figure class="width-m">
   <object data="images/code-signal-to-noise.svg"></object>